History of the Philadelphia Eagles: 2012: end of the Reid era

-The Chip Kelly Era (2013–2015)
+The Chip Kelly era (2013–2015)

 2013: immediate success

 After the firing of Andy Reid, Chip Kelly was named head coach of the Eagles on January 16, 2013, after a successful four-year reign manning the sidelines at the University of Oregon.
-Kelly was known for his up tempo approach to football which helped him make the University of Oregon a premier college organization.
+Kelly was known for his up tempo approach to football which helped him make the Oregon a premier college organization.

 In his first season in professional football, Kelly produced a 10–6 record and an NFC East championship, becoming just the second head coach in league history to win a division title in his first season in the NFL.
 During the start of the season Michael Vick got injured, and backup Nick Foles took over.
-Nick Foles would become the surprise of the NFL as he would end the season with 27 touchdowns and only 2 interceptions with one game at the Oakland Raiders in which he threw for 7 touchdowns in one game, tying an NFL record.
+Nick Foles would become the surprise of the NFL as he would end the season with 27 touchdowns and only 2 interceptions with one game against the Oakland Raiders in which he threw for 7 touchdowns in one game, tying an NFL record.
 Along the way, the Eagles set a plethora of team records, including points (442), total net yards (6,676), touchdowns (53), passing yards (4,406) and fewest turnovers (19).
 The Eagles also set an NFL record with 99 plays of 20+ yards and became the first team since the 1991 Buffalo Bills to lead the league in rushing while ranking last in time of possession.
-Individually, RB LeSean McCoy set the franchise record for rushing yards and scrimmage yards in a season in 2013, while QB Nick Foles had the 3rd best QB rating in NFL history in 2013.
-By week 17, the division race between the Cowboys and Eagles culminated to a must win, winner-takes-all, loser-goes-home Sunday night matchup between the Eagles and Cowboys in Dallas.
+Individually, running back LeSean McCoy set the franchise record for rushing yards and scrimmage yards in a season in 2013, while quarterback Nick Foles had the third best quarterback rating in NFL history in 2013.
+By week 17, the division race between the Dallas Cowboys and Eagles culminated to a must win, winner-takes-all, loser-goes-home Sunday night matchup between the Eagles and Cowboys in Dallas.
 After a hard-fought game, the game came down to the final two minutes, with the Cowboys down by 2 and having possession of the ball.
 However, not far into the potentially game-winning drive, cornerback Brandon Boykin intercepted an underthrown pass to win the game and the division.
 The Eagles proceeded to the playoffs for the first time since 2010.
-However, they would not make it far as they were defeated by the New Orleans Saints in the Wild Card Round of the playoffs.
+However, they would not make it far as they were defeated by the New Orleans Saints in the wild-card round of the playoffs.
 At the end of the game, the Saints made a game-winning field goal as time expired after a 7-minute drive drained the clock.